 This may seem like a simple first workshop to run, but I guarantee that if you ever apply for a marketing role within publishing – assistant or managerial level – you will be asked to put together a marketing plan for an upcoming book.

 In this session, I will spend 45 minutes explaining how to format a basic plan, what details to include, and where to look for ideas to really stand out from the crowd.

 For the last 15 minutes of the session, I will be answering questions via the Q&A function.
 Any questions I don’t get to I will make a note of and answer as best as I can either via an additional workshop or indeed a blog via EllesBellesNotebook.

 What should you bring?

-If you sign up to these sessions or you need to bring is yourself, a screen to watch the workshop and possibly a notebook.
+If you sign up for these sessions or you need to bring yourself, a screen to watch the workshop and possibly a notebook.